Camp Ondessonk's Trail Races

 Enjoy the rhythm of your feet along quiet single track and old forest service roads as you wind your way through oak-hickory, maple-beech, and pine forests and deep into the sandstone canyon systems of Southern Illinois' Shawnee Hills Natural Division.

-Runners will explore several backcountry destinations along their route that are considered highlights of Southernmost Illinois, including Jackson Hollow, Belle Smith Springs, and the Bay Creek Reservoir.
-The energy of Jackson Falls, Horseshoe Falls, and Cedar Falls will ease the miles, and the views from Salomon's Ridge will inspire.
+Runners will explore several backcountry destinations along their route that are considered highlights of Southernmost Illinois.
+The energy of Cedar Falls will ease the miles and the views from Salomon's Ridge will inspire.

 The Moccasin Gap Trail Half Marathon